cmlccie/scripts-to-rule-them-all-python/README.md

 If you have not worked on the project for a while, running [`script/update`][update] after a pull will ensure that everything inside the project is up to date and ready to work.

+The script may implement a `--dependencies` command line option that locks and installs updated project dependencies.

-Typically, [`script/bootstrap`][bootstrap] is run inside this script.
+Typically, [`script/clean`][clean] and [`script/bootstrap`][bootstrap] are run inside this script.
 This is also a good opportunity to run database migrations or any other things required to get the state of the app into shape for the current version that is checked out.

+### script/build

+[`script/build`][build] is used to build the application and its artifacts.

+This can mean building a Python package, Docker image, etc.

+If the project has multiple build products, for example a project that builds a Python package and generates documentation, the script may implement command line options to control which products are built.

 ### script/server

 [`script/server`][server] is used to start the application.

 For a web application, this might start up any extra processes that the application requires to run in addition to itself.

 [`script/update`][update] should be called ahead of any application booting to ensure that the application is up to date and can run appropriately.